 6. Proactive attitude

 - Informational interviewing – talk to somebody who’s doing your dream job.
+So, pick up the phone and find out what’s right for you!

 - Career tests – discover your strengths and interests.
 Some of the best career tests are Myers-Briggs® MBTI® personality type assessment, StrengthsFinder 2.0, and iStartStrongTM inventory.

 - Volunteer work – This allows you to do a good deed while getting work experience that you might not otherwise get.
 The experience can uncover skills and interests that you might be unaware you had.
-It helps you expose yourself to a wider variety of people and broadens your network.
+Moreover, it helps you expose yourself to a wider variety of people and broadens your network.